 National Lampoon’s Christmas Vacation (1989): This one wasn’t appropriate for the whole family (see the Kid Perspective below).
 But I’m glad we watched it.
 I hadn’t seen it in years, and it delivered on the laughs.

-Favorite Scene: There are so many hilarious moments in this movie: Aunt Bethany’s pledge of allegiance and nearly anything having to do with the Christmas tree had us laughing the loudest.
+Favorite Scene: Aunt Bethany’s pledge of allegiance and nearly anything having to do with the Christmas tree had us laughing the loudest.
 And of course I saw resonance with the news story of the woman who found a raccoon in her tree.

-Kid Perspective: After watching Mr. Hankey, we thought the kids could handle this.
-But I was thinking of the version that was edited for TV.
-There’s a lot more cursing and violence in the full-length version we watched.
+Kid Perspective: There’s a lot more cursing and violence in the full-length version we watched (not the TV edit).
 “A lot of things catch on fire.
 These men make bad choices,” our oldest kid said.

 How to Watch: Available for purchase on Amazon Prime, YouTube, and other sites.